 The labs are fitted with state-of-the-art equipment, meticulously selected for low-light experiments:

-- Three Attocube Attodry cryostats.
+- Four Attocube Attodry cryostats.
 The Rolls-Royce of helium-free cryostats for confocal microscopy and solid-state physics, equipped with superconducting magnets and XYZ piezo motors and scanners to allow for all the freedom you need to explore your sample.

 - High grade tunable lasers.
 Of all kinds to use the wavelength you need for the experiment you need from 400 to 1350 nm.